pjsip/pjproject_docs/docs/source/specific-guides/network_nat/ip_change.rst

 #.
 Update local media transport after SDP answer is received, by sending UPDATE/re-INVITE with :cpp:any:`PJSUA_CALL_REINIT_MEDIA` flag.

 If IP change occurs before a call is confirmed:
  - For outgoing call, the call will be disconnected and reported to application via :cpp:any:`pjsua_callback::on_call_state`.
-- For incoming call however, itwill continue to be active.
+ - For incoming call however, it will continue to be active.
 Application can manually hangup the call if desired.

 IP change scenarios
 ----------------------